 A multidisciplinary approach involving endocrinologists and neurosurgeons is essential for the correct diagnosis and appropriate management of patients with Cushing’s disease.

 There are three screening tests that detect excess and abnormal cortisol production:

 - Late-night salivary cortisol levels

 - Blood cortisol response to 1 mg of dexamethasone at 11 p.m. combined with a blood cortisol at 8 a.m. the next day (overnight low dose dexamethasone test).

-Since they aren't 100 percent accurate, several tests are often needed to make the diagnosis of Cushing's syndrome (i.e., excess cortisol production) and include:
+Since these tests aren't 100 percent accurate, several tests are often needed to confirm a diagnosis.
+These include: